Carolyn M. Mazure PhD

 Understanding the value of uncovering gender differences in the field of depression, combined with recognizing that such data are sorely lacking across many fields of biomedical research, Dr. Mazure designed and launched Women’s Health Research at Yale.
 Since its inception in 1998, Women's Health Research at Yale has initiated new studies designed to answer important health questions for women, provided health data of practical benefit to the community, built new research collaborations across the nation, and launched new investigators into careers dedicated to studying gender-specific aspects of health.

-Since Women’s Health Research at Yale was founded in 1998, it has provided more than $4.4 million in “seed” money to fund investigators studying some of the most important health concerns of women today, including breast cancer and ovarian cancer, depression, osteoporosis and smoking cessation.
-These investigators have used the results of their studies to obtain nearly $50 million of external grants to continue their research – a testament to the strength of their work.
+Since Women’s Health Research at Yale was founded in 1998, it has provided more than $4.5 million in “seed” money to fund investigators studying some of the most important health concerns of women today, including breast cancer and ovarian cancer, depression, osteoporosis and smoking cessation.
+These investigators have used the results of their studies to obtain more than $52 million of external grants to continue their research – a testament to the strength of their work.

-Currently, Dr, Mazure also is the Scientific Director for Yale’s Specialized Center of Research on gender-specific factors associated with stress and cocaine addiction, a Principal Investigator within Yale’s Consortium on Stress, Self-Control and Addiction – each of which is funded by the National Institutes of Health (NIH), and an Investigator on a U.S. Department of Veterans Affairs-funded study of post-deployment readjustment of women combat veterans to civilian life.
+Currently, Dr, Mazure also is the Scientific Director for Yale’s National Institutes of Health (NIH)-funded Specialized Center of Research to develop gender-sensitive treatment for tobacco dependence, and an Investigator on a U.S. Department of Veterans Affairs-funded study of post-deployment readjustment of women combat veterans to civilian life.
 In addition, Dr. Mazure is training the next generation of scientists as the Principal Investigator of an NIH-funded Junior Faculty Training Grant in Women’s Health Research.

 Her awards for innovations in women’s health research include the Marion Spencer Fay Award from the Institute for Women’s Health and Leadership, the Elizabeth Blackwell Award from the National Organization for Women, and the Distinguished Leadership Award for Scholarship from the American Psychological Association.
 Dr. Mazure has testified to the U.S. Congress on the importance of women’s health research, served on the planning committee for the first White House Conference on Mental Health, and was a Public Health Policy Fellow in the U.S. House of Representatives.